Still in Love with You (Thin Lizzy song): Sade

 British R&B/soul band Sade covered the song on their 2011 compilation album The Ultimate Collection.
 It was released as the first single from the album and was included on the Sade Live Tour setlist.
 In Europe, it was released as a promo single along with another song from the album titled "Love Is Found".

 Sade's cover of the song received a positive reception from critics upon its release.
 Billboard described Sade's cover as "one of the group's finest unreleased treasures" in its review of the single.
-Andy Kellman of AllMusic Guide called the song "The best of the new songs" from the new compilation.
+Andy Kellman of AllMusic called the song "the best of the new songs" from the new compilation.